 icon-bg

-Network scanners like Total Network Inventory are powerful tools that offer a wide range of capabilities beyond simple device discovery.
-These scanners can collect detailed information about hardware components, installed software, operating system versions, and configurations.
-This data can be used to identify potential security vulnerabilities, ensure compliance with licensing agreements, and optimize resource utilization across your IT infrastructure.
+Network scanners like Total Network Inventory can collect detailed information about hardware components, installed software, operating system versions, and other important parameters.
+This data can be used to identify potential security vulnerabilities, ensure compliance with license agreements, and optimize resource usage in your IT infrastructure.

 How to scan Apple macOS computers on a local network?

-Total Network Inventory simplifies the process of scanning (scan network for devices mac) Apple macOS computers on your local network.
+Total Network Inventory simplifies the process of scanning Apple Mac computers on your local network.
 To initiate a scan, launch TNI, specify the range of IP addresses to scan, and provide the Administrator password.
 The scanning process is facilitated by an agent that is temporarily installed on the remote macOS device, using secure protocols like SSH, SCP, and SFTP.
-This agent collects comprehensive information about the hardware and software components of each Apple computer or MacBook, ensuring accurate and up-to-date inventory data.
+This agent collects comprehensive information about the hardware and software components of each Apple computer or MacBook, ensuring accurate and up to date inventory data.

 It's worth noting that TNI supports scanning 64-bit macOS versions, ensuring compatibility with the latest Apple hardware and software releases.
-Additionally, the software can inventory Apple computers that are part of an Active Directory domain, further streamlining the management of diverse IT environments.
+Additionally, the software can inventory Apple computers that are part of an Active Directory domain.

 What information can you get after scanning devices running macOS?